 Patients receiving dialysis remain clinically extremely vulnerable to COVID-19 compared with the general population and transmission has occurred in dialysis units.
 We recommend that dialysis away from base (DAFB) should be discussed on an individualised basis between the patient and their clinical team using the principles stated below.
-Information on incidence of new COVID-19 infections in UK dialysis units can be found on the latest Renal Registry Report, but given the rapidly changing situation, direct communication with the proposed DAFB unit regarding infection rates is advised.

 - Assess risk based on the following: